 When you purchase through links on our site, we may earn an affiliate commission.
 Here’s how it works

-Home / Reviews / Cars & bikes / Electric cars / Kia EV6 review: a fantastic family-focused EV
+Home / Reviews / Cars & bikes / Electric cars / Kia EV6 review: revamped family-friendly EV still one of my favourites

 Striking design based on a great all-electric platform makes the EV6 a winner